SuleimanFarah/sunpy/GSoC-2016-Students-applications.md

 ### 9. Benefits to The Community.
 Currently, If users want to get information about Solar events such as flare information, active regions and ``ACE Real time Solar Wind data``, they would have to go to [``Solar Monitor``](http://solarmonitor.org/), [``Solarsoft latest events``](http://www.lmsal.com/solarsoft/last_events/) and other similar websites to get the requisite information.
 On top of it, to get plots between a particular time, a user would have to manually enter the timerange and navigate through the entire site, through pop-up style windows to see the interactive plots, something like this,![](https://github.com/sudk1896/SunPy-plot-images/blob/master/GOES-X-ray.png)

 With this module, Users would have the option of either seeing the real-time(latest data) or querying for a specific time/timerange to the module, which would generate the plots for them (Yes, we are doing it ``Fido`` style).
 This would replace the need for SunPy users to explicitly use websites such as ``SolarMonitor`` and this would provide the base for the development of a full-fledged visualization tool within SunPy in the future.
-Which I aim to continue to contribute to.

 ## 10. Timeline